mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 #### 1:14:57

-**Question:** Roshi, what’s the difference between the second kind and the third kind, if our goal becomes to do shikantaza.
+**Question:** Roshi, what’s the difference between the second kind and the third kind, if our goal becomes to do *shikantaza*.
 Isn’t that the same thing?

 **Katagiri Roshi:** What is the ... ?

 **Same person:** You said there are three types of zazen?
-I didn’t understand the difference between the third one and the second one, if ... to do shikantaza becomes our goal.
+I didn’t understand the difference between the third one and the second one, if ... to do *shikantaza* becomes our goal.

 **Katagiri Roshi:** No. Our aim is not to focus on a goal.
 Goal is goal; we know goal, okay?
 The goal is just the image of the goal, because we don’t reach [it] yet.
-In order to reach the goal, all we have to do is, what?
+In order to reach the goal, all we have to do is – what?
 Take one step.
 Don’t you think so?

 **Same person:** Okay, to be present.